ccf-testing/www/content/doc/engine.md

 update_interval = "1"
 ```

 Changing `fuzzer_target` and `concex_target` is necessary because in a distributed setting, the target binaries are sent from the master to all workers.
-Changing the update interval to one second is not necessary but it allows use to see the workers communicating with the master more quickly.
+Changing the update interval to one second is not necessary but it allows us to see the workers communicating with the master more quickly.

 Now open three terminals and enter the workspace shell in each one.
 In the first terminal start the first worker